 This webpage contains affiliate links.
 Please read our disclosure policy.

-The easiest way to buy Dubrovnik Pass is online but you can get ti once you arrive to Dubrovnik from Tourist Boards (Pile, Gruz, Lapad, Zupa Dubrovacka - Mlini, Cavtat), Libertas sales points and some travel agencies throughout the city.
+The easiest way to buy Dubrovnik Pass is online but you can get it once you arrive to Dubrovnik from Tourist Boards (Pile, Gruz, Lapad, Zupa Dubrovacka - Mlini, Cavtat), Libertas sales points and some travel agencies throughout the city.
 If staying in one of the many hotels, buy the Dubrovnik Pass from the reception.

-The Dubrovnik Passes are activated after the first visit to a sight or after picking up the bus tickets from Libertas sales points or the driver in the city bus.
+The Dubrovnik Passes are activated after the first visit to a sight or after picking up the bus tickets from Libertas sales points or a driver in the city bus.
 The Pass allows you a one-time visit to every sight/museum meaning you can't return the next day with the same Pass.

 The historic walls of Dubrovnik are the most visited sight among tourists.
 They are open all-year round with different opening times depending on the season.
 The adult entrance fee is €35, while children under 18 pays €15.